Why Low Self-Esteem is a Downward Spiral

 Self-hate is an insidious thing.
 It ruins lives and ensures you never live up to your potential.
 Confident men and women apply for jobs they know they can do, even when the job description includes skills they might not have.
 Confident people end up in healthy relationships with well-adjusted partners.

 It is a different story for people with low self-esteem.
 They are far more likely to stick in low-income jobs and put up with abusive partners because a significant part of them believes this is all they deserve.
 The problem with having low self-esteem is that it causes other problems.
 People who hate themselves often end up with alcohol and drug problems, in abusive relationships and dead-end jobs.
 Their life is not a happy one.
+Sometimes self-esteem issues can spiral into depression.
+If you’re wondering if you have depression, check out this resource from BetterHelp.

 Causes of Low Self-Esteem